jeeiee/best-affiliate-programs-list/README.md

 # Affiliate Programs Directory

-Welcome to the **Affiliate Programs Directory** repository—a curated list of top affiliate programs to help marketers and content creators monetize their platforms effectively.
+Welcome to the **Affiliate Programs Directory** repository, a curated list of top affiliate programs to help marketers and content creators monetize their platforms effectively.

 ## About TapRefer.com